A Bible study with Jeffrey J. Harrison

-No—they're too busy eating.
-They only complain when they're hungry, or something's wrong.
-So what does this mean?
-'Would I be complaining if everything were fine, if everything was as easy as you, Eliphaz, say it should be?'
+No—they’re too busy eating.
+They only complain when they’re hungry, or something’s wrong.
+In the same way, Job says, he would not be complaining if everything were as easy as Eliphaz says it should be.
 Here Job shows that he, too, can use simple truisms to support his case.

 6:6: “‘Is a tasteless thing eaten without salt?
 Or is there taste in the juice of the purslane?’”